fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 ## key transport

 in practice asymmetric algorithms are never used to encrypt large amounts of data, because they are much slower than symmetric key algorithm.
-However they are perfectly suited to encrypting small amounts of data - such as symmetr
+However they are perfectly suited to encrypting small amounts of data - such as symmetric key.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwOTc0NTUxNywxNTczNTMyMTI0LDUxNT
+eyJoaXN0b3J5IjpbMTczMzAyNzk0NCwxNTczNTMyMTI0LDUxNT
 c2MzM3Miw5MTM1ODA5MjgsODM3MDA1NjkwLDE0MjI3MTgyMTks
 LTgzMTgwMTEwMSwtMTI2OTI5NDYxNSw3NzM1NTcxNzcsLTMwMz
 A1MTYyNSwtOTEwMjc1MDIsLTcwMTQ0NjI0OSwxMDc5MDEyODcw